Ira Roe Foster

 Ira Roe Foster (January 9, 1811 – November 19, 1885) was a teacher, medical doctor, attorney, soldier, businessman, and politician from South Carolina.
 During the 1840s, Foster served as brigadier general in the Georgia Militia.

-With the outbreak of the American Civil War, he was appointed Quartermaster General of the state of Georgia, a position he continued to hold after the war's end.
+In 1861, the American Civil War began when the state of Georgia and six other slave states declared their intent to secede and form the Confederate States of America.
+Foster was appointed Quartermaster General of the Confederate state of Georgia.
+He continued to hold the position of Quartermaster General after the collapse of the Confederacy and the end of the war.
 He remained active in Georgia state politics into the Reconstruction period.
-Foster was also elected first mayor of Eastman, Georgia.
-He served in the Georgia House of Representatives, and was elected to the state senates of both Georgia and Alabama.
+Foster was also elected as the first mayor of Eastman, Georgia.
+He served in the Georgia House of Representatives and was elected to the state senates of both Georgia and Alabama.

 Early political life and careers

 Ira Roe Foster was born on January 9, 1811, on the Tyger River, Spartanburg County, South Carolina, to Ransom and Nancy Foster.
 He became a school teacher at an early age, then studied medicine and practiced in South Carolina.

-He moved to Georgia, likely in the later 1830s after Indian Removal, settling in Forsyth County.
+Foster moved to Georgia, likely in the later 1830s after Indian Removal, settling in Forsyth County.
 He was elected as a Democrat to the state senate, representing Forsyth County for one term, from 1838 to 1839.
 In 1841, Foster became a licensed lawyer in Cherokee County, Georgia.
 He was elected as that county's State Representative to the legislature.
 On September 2, 1845, U.S. Representative John H. Lumpkin wrote to President James K. Polk, urging President Polk to appoint Foster to a consular position in the West Indies.
 Lumpkin reminded the President that the whole of the Georgia delegation supported Foster's application.
 Foster did not receive the appointment.

 In addition to being a merchant and attorney, Foster maintained extensive business interests in land and flour and saw mills in north-central Georgia and Alabama.
 In early 1850, he also invested in the Dahlonega and Marietta Turnpike and Plank Road Company.